 He whinnied and took a few experimental steps.
-It seemed to be that he was in a city.
+He'd intentionally kept himself from finding out too much about this world, except that it was inhabitable, but he seemed to be in a city.
 An alleyway stretched forward in front of him, and there were rows of tall, white buildings on either side of it.
-Who lived in the city, he could not say, since he couldn't see anyone.
+Who lived in the city, he could not say, since he couldn't see anypony.
 The sun hung low in a cloudless sky, but it was as light as if it was midday.

-He didn't really know where he was.
-How could he tell?
-It didn't really matter anyway.
-He'd been prepared for the possibility of getting lost in an alternate universe himself all along.
+He'd been prepared for this possibility – that he too would be lost in an alternate universe.
+In fact, he welcomed it.
 The only things he'd had to look forward to back home were imprisonment and dishonor, both well deserved.

 Bright had never hated himself as much as he did at that moment.
 Misusing his greatest creation for an act of terrorism at the day of its own unveiling betrayed every scientific ideal he'd ever held, but there had been no other option.
 An opportunity like that may never have come again.
 Celestia was just too powerful to take on by conventional means.
 At least this way, nopony had gotten killed.

 He wondered whether the portal had swallowed Celestia alone, if it had swallowed her at all.
 Her sister may have been caught as well, but perhaps that wouldn't have been so bad.
 There was no point in exchanging one absolute monarch for another; it was best to have no deities at all.
 But Bright sincerely hoped that Celestia's young student hadn't shared her fate.